damienbod/AspNetCoreCertificates/README.md

 ## What is a self signed certificate

-A self signed certificate is any certificate which is not signed by a Certitficate authority.
+A self signed certificate is any certificate which is not signed by a certificate authority.

 All root certificates are self signed.